danielsnider/ros-rover/README.md

  <img src="https://github.com/danielsnider/ros-rover/blob/master/diagrams/team_survey_part2.PNG" alt="Drawing" height="500px">
 </p>

-## Google Maps for ROS MapViz
+## MapProxy docker container for ROS MapViz

-Easily use MapProxy in a docker container to proxy Google Maps satellite view into a WMTS tile service so that it can be viewed by ROS's MapViz Tile Map plugin.
+Proxy zoomable map tiles from Google Maps to ROS MapViz for use with outdoor robots.
+For easy setup of MapProxy in a docker container to proxy Google Maps satellite view into a WMTS tile service so that it can be viewed by ROS's MapViz Tile Map plugin.
 Support for offline maps after loading once, maps stay cached.
 For outdoor robotics and vehicles.

 <p align="center">
  <img src="https://github.com/danielsnider/MapViz-Tile-Map-Google-Maps-Satellite/raw/master/screenshot.png" alt="Drawing" height="300px">